 Promoting good mental health has been identified as a high priority for health policy, and young people are a key group for action.
 Our objectives were to provide a summary of evidence to help develop, implement and evaluate interventions for promoting good mental health amongst young people.
 We had a particular focus on young people from socially excluded groups and upon interventions to prevent suicide and self-harm, and associated depression, and the promotion of self-esteem and coping strategies.

 Using peers to deliver health promotion interventions to young people is an increasingly fashionable strategy, especially in Europe and North America.
 It is based on the assumption that peers may be seen as more credible sources of information than adult, professionally trained, health educators, and may be particularly helpful in reaching 'at risk' young people.
-The aim of this review was to examine critically the claim that the peer-delivered approach is a more appropriate and effective method of promoting young people's health than more traditional approaches.
+The review critically examined the claim that the peer-delivered approach is a more appropriate and effective method of promoting young people's health than traditional ones.

 This study investigated the methods used to conduct; reviews of the effectiveness of health promotion interventions.
 It aimed to determine how different review methods affected the conclusions drawn, and to make recommendations on how effectiveness reviews in health promotion should be carried out.